MicrosoftDocs/azure-docs/articles/virtual-machines/windows/troubleshoot-vm-by-use-nested-virtualization .md

 4. In the **Installation Type** section, select **Role-based or feature-based installation**.

-5. In the **select destination server** section, make sure that the Recovery VM is selected.
+5. In the **Select destination server** section, make sure that the Recovery VM is selected.

 6. Select the **Hyper-V role** > **Add Features**.